 Respecting others' privacy and autonomy is fundamental tarot ethics:

-- Don't divine others' private matters without consent
+- Don't read on someone else's private matters without consent

 - Don't force anyone to participate in readings